electrode-io/electrode-native/docs/getting-started/getting-started.md

 For the purpose of the tutorial, we are going to create a Movie application that lists top rated movies and clicking on any movie will take the user to the details page.
 Let's break this down into two miniapps.

-1. MovieListApp: To list the top movies.
+1. MovieListMiniApp: To list the top movies.
-2. MovieDetailsApp: Show the details of a movie.
+2. MovieDetailsMiniApp: Show the details of a movie.

 This will help us understand how easy it is to integrate multiple react native applications into a native application.
 Let's get started.